AcheampongAndy/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 8. Write a script that prints a square
 9. Write a script that prints the addition of 2 integers
 10. Write a script that computes and prints a factorial
+11. Write a script that searches the second biggest integer in the list of arguments.